 2008c “A Constructional Approach to Lexicalization Processes in the History of English: Evidence from Possessive Constructions.”
 Word Structure 11: 156–177.

 2011 “Left-Peripheral Expansion of the English NP.”
 English Language and Linguistics 15 (2): 387–415.

 Van de Velde, Freek

-This list is based on CrossRef data as of 22 september 2021.
+This list is based on CrossRef data as of 19 september 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.